Charles Ora Card: Church service

 Card was called to the 56th quorum of Seventy shortly after arriving in Utah.
-He served an LDS mission in Michigan, Wisconsin, Iowa, New York, and Massachusetts in 1871.
-He was then the Cache Valley Stake President from 1884 to 1890.
-As stake president, he oversaw meetings for 30 Church units (wards and branches) 4 times a year.
+He served the church as a missionary in Michigan, Wisconsin, Iowa, New York, and Massachusetts in 1871.
+He was then president of the Cache Valley Stake from 1884 to 1890.
+As stake president, he oversaw meetings for 30 church units (wards and branches) 4 times a year.
 During this time, the LDS Church was experiencing strained relations with the federal United States government over the church practice of plural marriage.
-Card requested to be sent to Mexico, but was instead assigned to settle in Canada.
+Card requested to be sent to Mexico but was instead assigned to settle in Canada.
 Church president John Taylor instructed him to find "asylum and justice" in the north.
 Card took his wife, Zina Williams Card, and left for the North-West Territories of Canada in 1886, successfully escaping arrest.
 Travelling with twelve other families from Cache Valley, he founded Cardston, North-West Territories, Canada (in present-day Alberta), on June 3, 1887, at what was then called Lee's Creek encampment.
 Once the Alberta Stake was established, he became its first president.
-He thus served as a stake president for a total of more than 20 years.
+He served as a stake president for more than 20 years.

 Canada

 The settlers created a town with a grid system and began irrigation projects.
 Mormon immigrants were praised by a Canadian government inspector for their irrigation efforts, but polygamy was outlawed in Canada soon after the settlement was created.
-In 1888, a request from John Taylor, Francis Lyman, and Charles Card to practice polygamy was denied by Canadian Prime Minister John MacDonald.
+In 1888, a request from John Taylor, Francis Lyman, and Charles Card to practice polygamy was denied by Canadian Prime Minister John A. Macdonald.
 Regardless, the population of Mormon immigrants in Cardston and its surrounding areas continued to flourish.
-In 1889 Card returned to Utah to give an account of Cardston's progress to church leaders.
-President Wilford Woodruff instructed him to return to Canada and expand the settlement, with a goal to make Cardston "permanent and self-sustaining."
+In 1889, Card returned to Utah to give an account of Cardston's progress to church leaders.
+Church president Wilford Woodruff instructed him to return to Canada and expand the settlement, with a goal to make Cardston "permanent and self-sustaining."
 He subsequently purchased the surrounding areas and established settlements at Mountain View, Kimball, Beazer, and Leavitt in present-day Alberta.
 A railroad connected the colonies to the outside world, and encouraged more immigration; installation of telephones in the 1890s further developed Cardston.
-Upon its creation in 1895, Card became the first president of the Alberta Stake of the LDS Church.
-It was the first established outside of the United States.
-Irrigation projects were successful, and businesses and thousands of LDS settlers came to Cardston.
+When the church's Alberta Stake was created in 1895, the first outside of the United States, Card became its first president.
+Irrigation projects were successful, and businesses and thousands of Latter-day Saint settlers came to Cardston.
 Card continued to travel frequently between Alberta and Salt Lake City to give reports and receive direction from church leaders.
 The church directly participated in the Alberta Railway and Irrigation Company's efforts to irrigate the region.
 This "first large-scale corporate irrigation project" benefited from the involvement of the Mormon settlers under Card's direction.
 Card selected two sites for new settlements along the irrigation system: Magrath and Stirling.
 In 1902, he declared the Canadian colonies self-sufficient.